30th September 2021

 To help investors understand the riskiness of an investment we present 2 risk gradings.
-These gradings indicate the risk associated with the opportunities listed on our platform.
+These gradings are linked to the risk associated with the loan, and the price is set accordingly.

 In addition to these gradings, we’ve also introduced a new credit risk indicator measured using some additional details over and above the Equifax grading which is the primary indicator of risk.

 Product risk grading

 Crowd2Fund has various investment products such as fixed-term loans, interest-only loans, revenue loans, equity, and donations.

 Our product risk refers to the indicative risk, these investment products generally have and is not directly linked to the credit risk of the businesses you are investing in.

 For example, investing through equity is typically a much higher risk than investing through a fixed-term loan offered to an established profitable business.
 The product risk is shown on the opportunities listing page and campaign page.

 Every business has an Equifax rating shown on the campaign page.
 On existing campaigns, it is updated on a quarterly basis and for new listings, the most recent Equifax rating is displayed.

 Equifax is a credit reference agency and provides ratings across the financial services industry to help lenders make informed decisions.